 Verdict.

-We are rapidly approaching Christmas of 2024, and the UpDown Pro Series is still my #1 best sit-stand desk in Australia.
-This desk is for people who want the highest quality and are willing to pay for it.
+These desks are for people who want the highest quality – and are willing to pay for it.

-If you have the budget and enjoy solid hardwood furniture, choose a hardwood Messmite or Victorian Ash desktop – you won’t regret it.
+If you have the budget and enjoy solid hardwood furniture, choose a hardwood Messmate or Pheasantwood desktop.
+You won’t regret it.

-The UpDown Pro series is priced on par with other premium standing desks on the market.
+The UpDown Pro+ and KLIK series are priced on par with other premium standing desks on the market.
+The KLIK is about $75 more expensive than the Pro+, but this is not a significant difference.

 You’ll pay between $1,500 and $2,000 for a fully-featured hardwood desktop model.

-These desks tied in the second spot because they’re almost identical.
+These desks tied for second place because they’re almost identical.

 Don’t believe me?